joshuakery/my-portfolio-site/src/posts/making_clouds.md

 <group>
 <c3>
 <textbox>
-My father remembers his 1970s youth when his own father drew pipes for new environmental structures for the Bethlehem Steel works as part of new air pollution controls.
-This would have been right in my grandfather's wheel house, since most of his work as a company draftsman-engineer was on pipes for the steel plant.
+My father, a designer, can recall his 1970s youth when his own father designed pipes for the Bethlehem Steel works.
+The pipes were a part of new environmental structures to limit air pollution.
+They would have been right in my grandfather's wheel house, since most of his work as a company draftsman-engineer was on pipes for the steel plant.
 </textbox>
 </c3>
 </group>